Andenes or platforms for agriculture in Peru

 Individuals

 Learn why the social and environmental benefits of agroecology make it a “must do” alternative to industrial agriculture.
-Agroecology is widely practiced around the world, particularly among Indigenous, traditional, and smallholder farm communities where it has produced food regeneratively for centuries.
+Agroecology is widely practiced around the world, particularly among Indigenous, traditional, and smallholder farm communities, where it has produced food regeneratively for centuries.
 In many nations, however, it has been replaced by an industrial food system that treats agricultural crops as a commodity, employing a lengthy list of destructive practices, including growing crops with chemicals that kill biology in the soil.
 Repeated plowing causes soil erosion, resulting in a loss of stored carbon.
-In contrast, agroecology provides healthy food and heals land.
-It is the foundation for regenerative solutions: see Eating Plants Nexus, Regenerative Agriculture Nexus, Agroforestry Nexus, and Degraded Land Restoration Nexus.
+In contrast, agroecology provides healthy food and heals the land.
+It is the foundation for regenerative solutions: see Plant Diversity Nexus, Regenerative Agriculture Nexus, Agroforestry Nexus, and Degraded Land Restoration Nexus.
 The term agroecology was coined in 1928.
 Although precise definitions vary, agroecologists share core practices (see Farmers and Ranchers below).

 - As a science, agroecology emerged in the 1960s with a focus on the biological interactions between soils and plants.
 It expanded to include social sciences and the study of entire food systems.
 Recent research is tackling justice, equity, food insecurity, and adaptation to climate change.
 It is exploring Indigenous knowledge and practices.
 Here is a sample of research articles.